espruino/EspruinoDocs/tutorials/Web Bluetooth Dashboard.md

 * USES: Puck.js,Web Bluetooth

-Sometimes you'll want to be able to make a webpage with buttons, graphs and guages where you can quickly monitor or control your embedded devices.
+Sometimes you'll want to be able to make a webpage with buttons, graphs and gauges where you can quickly monitor or control your embedded devices.
 This tutorial will show you how to make something like the page below:

 ![dashboard](Web Bluetooth Dashboard.png)